-As an expert in web analytics, marketing and conversions, Patel is also a regular contributor to Inc, Fast Company, Forbes, Entrepreneur.com and TechCrunch.
+As an Inbound Marketing strategist and expert in web analytics, marketing and conversions, Patel is also a regular contributor to Inc, Fast Company, Forbes, Entrepreneur.com and TechCrunch.

 Colleges and Universities across the US even teach his methodologies in marketing classes.
 Neil was recognized as the Top 100 Entrepreneurs in the world under the age of 30, by former President Barrack Obama.

 You simply can't turn down Obama's advise, can you?